Question: What outstanding community-based voluntary health measure has done the most to prevent tooth decay in the U.S. in the past 70 years?

 If you have children and your Allen Park municipal water supply does not contain the recommended level of fluoride, you may want to give your kids fluoride supplements.
 The fluoride will strengthen the primary teeth that have already erupted and also the adult teeth that are forming.
 Your Allen Park pediatrician or family doctor can prescribe fluoride supplements.

 Szalai & Szalai DDS is located at 5329 Allen Rd in Allen Park.
 We serve the Allen Park, Dearborn, Taylor, and Southgate communities with extraordinary dental care.
 We offer a full range of general and cosmetic dental procedures.
-Ask us about Invisalign, CEREC one-day crowns, teeth whitening and porcelain veneers.
+Ask us about Invisalign, dental crowns, teeth whitening and porcelain veneers.